juwain/experimental.dev/src/posts/css-movie-or-how-to-animate-the-grid.md

   - grid layout
   - animation
 ---
 If you are dealing with CSS, then you probably wondered which CSS properties you can animate.
 If you google, you can find this list - ["Animatable CSS properties"](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_animated_properties).
-As expected, this includes all sorts of colors, sizes, margins and other properties to which you can apply smooth transitions.
+As expected, this includes all sorts of colors, sizes, margins, and other properties to which you can apply smooth transitions.

 What happens if the animation will be applied to a property which value cannot be interpolated?
 The [spec](https://drafts.csswg.org/css-transitions/#animatable-properties) says: